Skip to main content

 Safety & Security

 The safety of our participants and staff is always our top priority.
-We ensure that all groups are following the most updated safety and security guidelines in Israel.
+We ensure that all groups are following the most updated safety and security guidelines in Israel, and each group is accompanied by armed security personnel out of an abundance of caution.
 We work with experienced, accredited, professional tour educators and trip operators who have access to the most up-to-date security information.
 Our trip itineraries are reviewed continually to ensure that participants are safe and have the best experience possible.

-How is Honeymoon Israel navigating the current crisis in Israel?
+How is Honeymoon Israel navigating the current political climate in Israel?

 What happens if there is a security situation during the trip?

-In the event of an escalation of conflict or any threat of violence, HMI will not hesitate to change the itinerary and/or take any other necessary precautions.
+In the event of an escalation of conflict or any threat of violence, HMI will not hesitate to change the itinerary and take any other necessary precautions.
 HMI’s travel partners in Israel are in constant contact with Israel’s security services who have responsibility for the safety and security of all groups in the country.
-Starting in Summer 2024, each cohort will be accompanied by armed security personnel out of an abundance of caution.

 Will staff members accompany us throughout the trip?

-Each HMI cohort is led by an Israeli Tour Educator, and accompanied by a community staff person and a rabbi or Jewish educator, both from the group’s city of origin.
-National HMI staff and our travel partner, Routes, also join all cohorts throughout the trip providing additional assistance as needed.
+Each HMI cohort is led by an Israeli tour educator, and accompanied by a community staff person and a rabbi or Jewish educator, both from the group’s city of origin.
+National HMI staff and our travel partner, Routes, also join all cohorts throughout the trip and provide additional assistance as needed.

 How will we get around Israel?